Skip to main content

 • Oil for baking

-First, stir the flour, milk, eggs, salt and sparkling water with a hand mixer to a smooth dough – until it bubbles.
+First, stir the flour, milk, eggs, salt and sparkling water with a hand mixer to a smooth batter – until it bubbles.
 Then let the batter rest in the refrigerator for about half an hour.
-Afterward, heat your stovetop on high and add oil to the pan to taste.
+Afterward, heat your stovetop on high and add the desired amount of oil to the pan Try starting with one Tablespoon.

 The pan should be wetted all over with the oil.
 Turn the stovetop to medium.
 Now, using a large ladle, add a ladleful of batter to the pan and spread it around.
 Follow up by waiting to flip until the bottom of the pancake is browned and firm.

-To flip it, you should use a spatula at best.
+To flip it, you should use a spatula for best results.
 Once the pancake has turned a golden yellow color, you can top or spread it as you like.

 Apple Pancakes